For Enquiry: 93450 45466

 }

-Using these statements provides control over loop execution, allowing for specific conditions to be met for termination or skipping of iterations.
+Using these statements provides control over loop execution, allowing specific conditions to be met to terminate or skip iterations.
+Memorise these statements as a part of your Java developer interview preparation.

 An infinite loop is a loop which runs indefinitely without any condition to terminate it.
 To break out of an infinite loop, a breaking logic or condition must be included within the loop’s statement block.